 Time limits for property settlement

 Property settlement involves the legal transfer of ownership and distribution of assets, and the time available to complete this process is governed by law.
-Understanding the relevant time limits is important, as missing deadlines can affect your rights and the outcome of your settlement.
+Time limits are relevant in this area, as missing deadlines may affect a person's rights and the outcome of a settlement.
 This guide explains the key time limits that apply to property settlement in Australia and what you should know about them.

 Time limits for property settlement